 Also, with fewer deadband, the torque also provides a better holding capability.
 When you operate using a digital servo, you can experience the immediate feel of the control.

 Let me provide you with a case scenario.
 Let say you are to link a digital and analog servo to a receiver.

 When you turn the analog servo wheel off-center, you will notice it responds and resists after a while – the delay is noticeable.

 However, when you turn the wheel of the digital servo off-center, you will feel like the wheel and shaft responds and holds to the position that you set very quickly and smoothly.

 Analog vs. Digital – The Two Servos Compared!

-- Digital servos produce higher speeds and acceleration than analog servo
+- Digital servos produce higher speeds and acceleration than analog servos

-If you wish to switch from analog to digital servo for your RC cars, we highly advise you to use a capable battery or switch to BEC circuit to power the servo.
+If you want to switch from an analog to a digital servo in your RC cars, I highly advise you to use a capable battery or switch to BEC circuit to power the servo.
 Once you adjust the battery or circuit to suit the powerful digital servo, the power consumption is no longer an issue.

-In conclusion, digital servos are much more efficient in doing its job.
-However, it does not mean that you should always pick it for your cars.
-If you are shopping for a new steering or throttle servo, try to think about the speed and torque that you need and whether or not they are necessary.
+Digital servos are much more efficient in doing their job.
+However, this does not mean that you should always choose them over analog servos for your cars.
+If you are shopping for a new steering or throttle servo, try to think about the speed and torque that you need and whether or not it is necessary.

 Depending on the type of radio controlled vehicle, an analog might function just fine.
 Plus, a bashing RC truck may need a different servo than a regular RC racing car.
 You should also consider the extra expenses (e.g. higher price tag, additional upgrades) that come with a digital servo.